 New year, new opportunities, and new year’s resolutions.
-Sure, they can be the first steps towards a major life change, but if you find yourself making the same resolutions over and over and over again – odds are it’s time for a new resolution to try.
+Sure, they can be the first steps towards a major life change, but if you find yourself making the same resolutions over and over and over again – odds are it’s time for a new strategy for making your goals a reality.
 Looking to make a promise that sticks?
 Here are a few ways to take common resolutions and turn them into actionable tasks that you can actually achieve.

 Common resolution: “I want to lose weight.”

 What to make instead: “I want to run a 5k by this date.”